hritikd3/Travel-App-react-native/README.md

 ## Introduction

-Welcome to our Awesome React Native Cross-Platform App!
+Welcome to TravelSaga, A React Native Cross-Platform App!
 This application is designed to showcase a wide variety of places and hotels, along with their descriptions, in a visually appealing and user-friendly manner.
 The app features a beautiful carousel that allows users to view different places and hotels, and when they drag it upward, they can see the ratings and reviews for each listing.

 ## Features